Self-Assessment

 The Reflection section consists of a series of exercises designed to help you contemplate the more interpersonal aspects of your practice, such as your professional relationships, support systems, and safe and effective use of self (SEUS).

-Complete the Self-Assessment within two months of registration by responding to the questions in both sections in accordance with the instructions provided in the QA Portal.
+New Registrants: Complete the self-assessment within two months of registration by responding to the questions in both sections in accordance with the instructions provided in both sections.

-At least one Self-Assessment must be completed for each two-year Professional Development participation cycle.
-If a significant change in practice has occurred (e.g. change in clientele), a new Self-Assessment must be completed within 6 months of the change.
-The Learning Plan, described in the next section, must be updated to reflect any newly identified learning goals.
+All Registrants: At least one self-assessment must be completed for each two-year professional development (PD) reporting cycle.
+If a significant change in practice has occurred (e.g. change in clientele), we encourage registrants to complete a new Self-Assessment within 6 months of the change.

-What you need to know about the 40-hour learning activity requirement:
+What you need to know about the 40-hour PD learning activity requirement:

-1. You are required to engage in at least 40 hours of learning activities over the course of your two-year participation cycle.
+1. You are required to engage in at least 40 hours of learning activities over the course of your two-year reporting cycle.

 2. At least one of the activities must be didactic, and at least one must be experiential.
 It is recommended that you engage in a broad range of activities.
 See the tables below for examples of didactic and experiential activities.